aaron777collins/MinecraftDatapackLanguage/README.md

 - `--pack-format <N>`: Minecraft pack format (default: 48 for 1.21+)
 - `-v, --verbose`: Show detailed processing information including file merging
 - `--py-module <path>`: Alternative: build from Python module with `create_pack()` function

+### Error Handling

+- **Missing pack declaration**: Single files must have a pack declaration
+- **Duplicate pack declarations**: Only the first file in a multi-file project should have a pack declaration
+- **Function conflicts**: Duplicate function names within the same namespace will cause an error
+- **Clear error messages**: Errors include file paths and line numbers for easy debugging

 ---